SecureWorld conferences blend world-class keynotes, breakout sessions, small group discussions, and opportunities to earn CPE credits.

 Open Sessions

-8:45 am - 9:00 amLocation / Room: Networking HallVisit the Networking Hall to network with attendees and connect with our vendor sponsors and association partners.
+8:45 am - 9:00 amLocation / Room: Networking HallVisit the Networking Hall to network with attendees and connect with our supporting solution providers and association partners.

-9:00 am[Opening Keynote] The Train Isn't Stopping: Navigating AI's Fast Track without Losing ControlSVP & CISO, Centene CorporationCISO, Soleo HealthVP, Audit Manager – Cybersecurity Audit; Adjunct Professor, Harris Stowe State University & Maryville UniversityRegistration Level:
+9:00 am[Opening Keynote] The AI Train Isn't Stopping—What Cybersecurity Does NextSVP & CISO, Centene CorporationCISO, Soleo HealthVP, Audit Manager – Cybersecurity Audit; Adjunct Professor, Harris Stowe State University & Maryville UniversityRegistration Level:

 Open Sessions